ntcsuresh/test/README.md

 # test
-This is for tutorial purpose.
+This is for tutorial purpose.!